Car Won’t Start? 5 Signs of a Bad Starter

 2. Dashboard Lights Up, Engine is Irresponsive:

-If the dashboard lights are working but the engine doesn’t power up, it could indicate a starter problem.
+If the dashboard lights work but the engine doesn’t power up, it could indicate a starter problem.

 3. Engine Fails to Crank: